alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 and still performant, and is a great fit for the kind of mixed-language application we want to develop robustely.

+Even though marshaling is required for robustly traversing the foreign language boundary, I will also explore, in a subsequent post, calling Haskell from Swift by instead coercing the memory representation of a Haskell value into a Swift one -- this will mostly be a (very unsafe) and not robust at all curiosity, but gives me an excuse to write a bit about low-level details in Haskell!

-In the follow up posts I want to first discuss a bit of low-level Haskell and Swift details hidden behind an extremely impractical but educational interoperability strategy, and in another one I want to introduce the `hxs` tool for bootstrapping Haskell x Swift projects and the libraries that make it so much easier to export Haskell functions and import them from Swift.
+In yet another post, I also intend to introduce the `hxs` tool for bootstrapping Haskell x Swift projects and the libraries that make it so much easier to export Haskell functions and import them from Swift.

 The [haskell-x-swift-project-steps](https://github.com/alt-romes/haskell-x-swift-project-steps)
 git repository has a commit matching the steps of this guide, so if anything is